 Start Semester: Any

 Early Childhood, from birth through grade two, is a critical period for children’s learning and development.
 The Early Childhood program develops skills in teachers who can work effectively with all children in early childhood education settings.
 The program combines rigorous academic work with field experiences and student teaching to develop the knowledge and skills needed for success as teachers begin their professional careers.

-Applicants must have LAS prerequisites in 7 areas of study, including English Literature, math, foreign language and writing or communications, artistic expression, and social sciences.
+Applicants must have liberal arts prerequisites in 7 areas of study, including English Literature, math, foreign language and writing or communications, artistic expression, and social sciences.